 Foreign property: valuation of assets: claims for compensation

-Claims for compensation against foreign governments are valued by Shares and Assets Valuation (Foreign).
+Claims for compensation against foreign governments are valued by Shares and Assets Valuation (SAV).
 This applies to both:

 - sterling claims against the Foreign Compensation Commission, under agreements to which the Foreign Compensation Act 1950 applies, and